Cannabis in Brazil: Enforcement

 Since 2006, public use of cannabis entails a warning, community service and education on the effects of drug use.
 The same measures apply to public use of any illegal drug.
 However, there are reports of municipal guards applying extrajudicial punishment to civilian use of cannabis.

 Selling, transportation, and trafficking of drugs are considered criminal acts and are punished with 5 to 15 years in prison and a significant fine.

+In June 2024, the Supreme Federal Court decriminalized the possession of up to 40 g or up to 6 female plants.
+In practice, the Article 28 of the Drugs Law (Law no. 11343/2006) was ruled unconstitutional, converting penalties of prosecution and prison into an administrative offense.